 And easy peasy is exactly what we need right now.
 Because it’s the middle of the week and this little food blog has been a hot mess for the past couple of days.
 (I thought it was a good idea to change the design.)
 (It wasn’t a good idea to change the design.) *Face palm*

 Since we’re riding the struggle bus tonight, we’re keeping it simple.
 We’re learning how to cook some tender, toasted Israeli couscous.
-Sautéing it whatever we have left in the fridge, which happened to be spinach and mushrooms.
+Sautéing it with whatever we have left in the fridge, which happened to be spinach and mushrooms.
 And then we’re mixing it all together and calling it dinner.
 Delicious, simple, comfort food dinner.